Antbjor/CI/README.md

 ### Statement of contributions
 Patrik Kinnunen: Wrote the base-code for the server as well as the testing for it.
 Did work on the README.
 Helped with the functionality to send results of the testing/building to github.

-Adam Genell:
+Adam Genell: Worked on the functionality to log the results of the testing/building in a separate file.
+Wrote parts of the README and did some cleanup on the code.
+Also helped the other members of the team with their tasks.

-Anton Björklund:
+Anton Björklund: Worked on the functionality to clone a git repository.

-Wenqi Cao:
+Wenqi Cao: Wrote functionality to build/perform static syntax on the code and to test the code.

 ### License
 The project is available under the MIT license.
 See the LICENSE file for more info.